Yolinux.com

 Starts top with the last remembered 'S' state reversed.
 When

-'Cumulative mode' is On, each process is listed with the cpu time
+'Cumulative mode' is On, each process is listed with the cpu

-command for additional information regarding this mode.
+interactive command for additional information regarding this

 -v : Version